FINNGEN/ETL/3_etl_code/ETL_Orchestration/README.md

 - Each test is self-contain: Any new person and associated data to be tested must be defined within each test.
 - Test ids: is of the form xxyy, where xx is a number for the unit test file and yy an id for the test within the files.
 Eg. 0102, test 02 in unittest_etl_person_table
 - Finngenids: is of the form FG00xxyyzzz, where xx is a number for the unit test file, yy an id for the test, and zzz an id for a person created for that tests.
 A test may create more than one finngenid for tests.
+- INDEXes: are of the form FG00xxyyzzz-n, where n is an id for that event in patient FG00xxyyzzz-n.
 - Test description: Is a **sentence** that describes what sql file supose to do.
 A good way of making a description sendtence is to imaging that it tarts with "test that ...".
 Eg. (test that ..) "etl_person_table makes cdm.person.gender_concept_id=0 when source.finngen_id.sex is NULL".
 - Calls to add and expect function should be written in long format (one parameter per line).
 - Unit test files header should as following example: